-21.1 Summary
+19.1 Quickstart

-- 1. Decide, on which web addresses you want to deploy Hub and Keycloak - 2.
-Set up DNS and TLS termination - 3.
-Use the Setup Wizard to generate a deployment descriptor template - 4.
-Customize the template if needed (e.g., adjust the Ingress settings) and deploy the software stack to your cluster

-Afterwards you're done.
-You can now login to Cryptomator Hub and start creating vaults or add users.
+- 1. Decide, on which web addresses you want to deploy Hub and Keycloak (and set up DNS and TLS termination, if required) - 2.
+Use the Setup Wizard to generate a deployment descriptor template - 3.
+Customize the template if needed (e.g., adjust the Ingress settings) and deploy the software stack to your cluster - 4.
+Log in to Keycloak to - · adjust authentication settings - set up users/groups or LDAP/AD - 5.
+Log in to Cryptomator Hub and start creating Hub-managed vaults